crookedneighbor/shambleshark/README.md

-# Scryfall Extend
+# Shambleshark (Unofficial Scryfall Browser Extension)

-An unofficial extension to add additional functionality to the Scryfall website.
+An unofficial browser extension to add additional functionality to the Scryfall website.
+This extension is not developed by the Scryfall team.
+For support, please [open an issue](https://github.com/crookedneighbor/shambleshark/issues).

 As with many extensions, it relies on the DOM structure and JavaScript of Scryfall remaining consistent.
 So if something changes on Scryfall, it may result in the extension breaking.
-If that happens, [open an issue](https://github.com/crookedneighbor/scryfall-extend/issues) and we will work to fix it.
+If that happens, [open an issue](https://github.com/crookedneighbor/shambleshark/issues) and we will work to fix it.

-## Using the unpacked extension

-### In development
+## Development

 1. Install the node dependencies: